kube-object-storage/lib-bucket-provisioner/doc/design/object-bucket-lib.md

 As a result, `kubectl` will be easy to use to create, list, and manage buckets and claims.
 + Create an external library, similar to what exists today in Kubernetes, to ensure the contract between the app pod and bucket store is guaranteed.
 + Rely on native Storage Classes to define the object-store and provisioner.
-+ Be unopinionated about the underlying object-store.
-+ Give provisioners a simple, flexible interface with minimal constraints.
++ Be unopinionated about the underlying object-store and at the same time provide a flexible API such that provisioner specific features can be supported.
+Note: the `Parameters` stanza of StorageClasses provide this flexibility today for Kubernetes external storage providers.
 + Cause the app pod to wait until the target bucket has been created and is accessible.
 + Present similar user and admin experiences for both _greenfield_ (new) and _brownfield_ (existing) bucket provisioning.

 ### Non-Goals
 + Update native Kubernetes PVC-PV API to support object buckets for the following reasons:
-  + very long acceptance cadence to get core API enhanements into Kubernetes (2 years+)
+  + very long acceptance cycle to get core API enhanements into Kubernetes (2 years+).
-  + Kubernetes is strategically reducing the size of its core and moving pieces out of core into CRDs
+  + Kubernetes is strategically reducing the size of its core.
+CSI is an example of moving the storage "data plane" outside of Kuernetes, and is analgous in concept to this bucket provisioning design.
-  + buckets are inherently different from files/directories and blocks in that there are no "attach" nor "mount" steps that would need to be performed by the kubelet
+  + buckets are inherently different from files/directories and blocks in that there are no "attach" nor "mount" steps that would need to be performed by the kubelet.
 + Handle the small percentage of apps that will not be portable due to use of non-compatible object-store features.
 For example, an app that uses a feature in object-store-1 that is not provided in object-store-2, and the app now is tied to an object-store-2 endpoint.